 - The collected funds from the excise tax would go toward various state agencies like the Department of Health Services and the Department of Public Safety, with remaining funds divided mainly between community colleges, fire and police departments, and public health programs.

 Key provisions include the creation of more dispensary licenses.
 Currently, Arizona has around 116 operating medical-marijuana dispensaries, many controlled by large multi-state companies.

 The other discussion up for debate is whether local municipalities have the ability to restrict or prohibit sales.
 Nick Ponder, the legislative director for the League of Arizona Cities and Towns, said the league will reach out to the initiative backers with those specific concerns.

 Sultan also mentioned the justice reinvestment program outlined in the measure, which would utilize some money from the excise tax to help those who have been affected by the consequences of the war on marijuana and prohibition in general.
-This historical vote will help to prove that prohibition is not the answer, and rectify the wrongs caused by it.
+This possible historical vote could help to prove that prohibition is not the answer, and rectify the wrongs caused by it.
 We hope to see legalization of recreational marijuana come about in the best way possible for Arizona residents.

 In addition to the possible recreational marijuana business licensing opportunities this ballot measure may bring, Arizona also has an upcoming opportunity to apply for a medical marijuana dispensary license.
 With the passing of Senate Bill 1494, the Arizona Department of Health is to issue additional dispensary licenses beginning April 1, 2020.